• Skip to main content

 by Richard Schulman The US and Saudi Arabia have given new meaning to military operations at the theater level — by running a re-enactment of France’s Maginot Line strategy that led to the fall of France in WWII.
 US and Saudi Arabian radar and missile defenses were pointed toward Houthi positions to the south.
 But […]

-Filed Under: Mideast Tagged: Iran deal (JCPOA), Maginot Line, missile defense
+Filed Under: Mideast Tagged With: Iran deal (JCPOA), Maginot Line, missile defense

 Iran attack requires a US military response